 PLATFORM – Looking at me looking at you

-On January 21st, we invite you to join us for the opening of our first exhibition Looking at me looking at you with Caroline H. Thon, Josefine Winding and Luna Scales.
+We can finally invite you to Arden Asbæk Gallery’s first PLATFORM exhibition Looking at me looking at you with Caroline H. Thon, Josefine Winding and Luna Scales.
 Through painting, sculpture and video, the three artists explore themes such as body image as well as the biases and expectations linked to our own and others’ bodies.
-Please notice: Due to the current circumstances with COVID-19, the opening might be postponed.
-Keep updated here or on our Instagram.

 Looking at me looking at you brings the viewer into focus through three intimate and challenging projects.
 These projects zero in on not only the body and the depiction of the body, but also on how we experience and involve ourselves in images that demand our participation in both their concept and form.